zwt233/zwt233.github.io/_pages/about.md

 Previously, he interned for more than 3 years in industrial companies, such as [Tencent](https://www.tencent.com/) and [Apple Research](https://machinelearning.apple.com/).
 He is currently leading the Graph Learning team and several system projects in DAIR lab.
 His research is supported by [Apple Scholar](https://machinelearning.apple.com/updates/apple-scholars-aiml-2021).  -->

 Wentao Zhang (张文涛) is a final-year Ph.D. candidate in Department of Computer Science, Peking University.
 He is a member of the Data and Intelligence Research (DAIR) Lab, directed by [Prof. Bin Cui](https://cuibinpku.github.io/).
 He interned for more than three years in industrial companies, such as [Tencent](https://www.tencent.com/) and [Apple Research](https://machinelearning.apple.com/).
 Motivated by the industrial demand, his research focuses on large-scale graph learning from three perspectives -- data, model, and system.
 Wentao has published 20+ papers, including 10+ first author papers in the top DB (SIGMOD, VLDB, ICDE), DM (KDD, WWW) and ML (NeurIPS, ICLR) venues.
-Besides, he is the contributor or designer of several system projects, including Angel, MindWare, OpenBox, and SGL.
-He is currently leading the Graph Learning team in the DAIR lab, and his research is supported by [Apple Scholar](https://machinelearning.apple.com/updates/apple-scholars-aiml-2021).
+Besides, he is the contributor or designer of several system projects, including [Angel](https://github.com/Angel-ML/angel), [SGL](https://github.com/PKU-DAIR/SGL), [MindWare](https://github.com/PKU-DAIR/mindware), and [OpenBox](https://github.com/PKU-DAIR/open-box).
+He is currently leading the Graph Learning team in the [DAIR lab](https://github.com/PKU-DAIR), and his research is supported by [Apple Scholar](https://machinelearning.apple.com/updates/apple-scholars-aiml-2021).

 <!-- Wentao Zhang (张文涛) is a fourth year Ph.D. candidate at [PKU](https://www.pku.edu.cn/), now working with [Prof. Bin Cui](http://net.pku.edu.cn/~cuibin/).